PhoenixTales/phoenix-docs/story/characters.md

 <!-- TOC_PLACEHOLDER -->

 Authorship: The german translation of nicknames (or the english translation in case of older names that were only known in german) was done by Flosha.
-For the polish translation of names, the original translation team of the polish edition of Gothic is to be credited, while all additional new translations were done by...
+For the polish translation of names, the original translation team of the polish edition of Gothic is to be credited, while all additional new translations were done by *adi95*.